systemetic-dev/Pythonn/README.md

     }

-6. Demo: Practical Application (16:09 - 21:03):
+6. Demo: Practical Application:
 Scenario: A POST request to `/api/books`.
 Request Body (Serialization): The client converts a JS object into a JSON string and sends it.
-OSI Mapping: Application layer data becomes JSON, then gets converted through network layers into packets, then bits for transmission (17:26).
+OSI Mapping: Application layer data becomes JSON, then gets converted through network layers into packets, then bits for transmission.
-Server Processing (Deserialization): The Rust server receives the data, converts it back from JSON into a Rust struct to perform business logic (19:04).
+Server Processing (Deserialization): The Rust server receives the data, converts it back from JSON into a Rust struct to perform business logic.
-Response: The server serializes the result back into JSON to send to the client (19:41).
+Response: The server serializes the result back into JSON to send to the client.

-7. Summary (21:04 - end):
+7. Summary:
-Serialization and Deserialization are essential techniques for ensuring data is understandable across different languages and environments.
+Serialization and Deserialization are essential techniques for ensuring data is understandable across different languages and environments.]

 Authentication and Authorization for backend engineers, covering their definitions, historical evolution, modern implementations, and best practices.
 The video emphasizes that these are foundational security concepts for building robust applications.